M-Shrief/astro-portfolio/src/content/blog/the-reach-complexity.md

 ---
-title: 'Reach of Complexity'
+title: "Reach of Complexity"
 description: "Why we need complex frameworks  like Nuxt even if we don't use them"
 isDraft: true
-pubDate: '12 Aug 2023'
+pubDate: "12 Aug 2023"
-heroImage: ''
+heroImage: ""
 relatedPosts:
 ---

 # The Reach of Complexity